maplibre/workshop/README.md

 * Click the `x` button next to the `Sources` to close the data source editor.

 * Note that we only have detailed tiles for a small area due to the OSM extract that we used.
-Try to zoom out, and re-zoom in on Mostar to see details.
+Try to zoom out, and re-zoom in on DC to see details.
 To generate vector tiles for the entire world would require a somewhat more powerful server than the one that GitHub Codespaces offers.

 * You can switch from the 'Map' view to the 'Inspect' view to see the data contained in your tiles.
 If it looks something like this, you are doing great so far!